bldl/emplace-spidermonkey/README.md

    The rest of the information is enclosed in a YAML string and has specified values to simplify parsing.
    All the info is inside the YAML tags `/*---` and `---*/`.

-   We start with the required key `esid`, which is the ECMAScript identifier.
+   We start with the required key `esid`, which is the ECMAScript® identifier.
    This doesn't apply to us yet, as the proposal hasn't gotten one, therefore we will use `pending`.

    ```